Register for Kids Connection.

 For resources, tips and conversation on all things parenting, visit Parent Cue.

-During November Virtual Kids Connection, we will talk about what it means to be grateful and give thanks despite our circumstances.
-We will read stories about people who could have been pessimistic or bitter but chose gratitude instead.
+What does it mean to be grateful and give thanks despite our circumstances?
+We read stories about people who could have been pessimistic or bitter but chose gratitude instead.
 So much to learn from their examples!

 OFFSTAGE: DROP THE ACT (INTEGRITY)

 This month we talk about integrity and what that looks like in our lives as Christians.
 Integrity is choosing to be truthful in whatever you say and do.

 Often when we are around people we don’t know or who are different from us, we put on a mask.
 Integrity is about taking off the mask and being true to ourselves no matter what.
 This month we hear stories about people in the Bible showing integrity despite being surrounded by people who were different from them.

 We’ve learned how to adapt to a new normal — no large crowds and limits to seeing friends or extended family.
 But, people have been creative with drive-by birthday parties and celebrations or connecting on video calls.

 Why do we do that?
 Because we need people in our lives.
 Because we value friendship.
 During September we talked about what it means to be a good friend.

 Faith tells us to believe in things we can't see by using what we can see.
 We may not be able to see God, but we can see him in everything he has created.
 We share stories about different people in the Bible who had faith, even though they couldn't see God with their eyes.

 Sometimes we are faced with a task that seems impossible.
 This is what the disciples thought when Jesus told them to go and make disciples of all nations.
 We learned, just as the disciples did, that nothing is impossible with God on our side.